Phlosioneer/BlueLagoon/data/ApiDocs.md

 ```json
 {"message":"GameResume", "pauseUTC": number}
 ```
-The `pauseUTC` field is the same as the corresponding `GameResume` message.
+The `pauseUTC` field matches the corresponding `GamePause` message.

 ### Taking Over for a Player